PBrus/Interactive-diagrams/README.md

 ```bash
 $ photometric_diagrams.py -h
 ```
-This will give you a description about all options.
+This will give you a description of all options.
 If you need to see the program in action immediately, please download three additional files from the repository to your working directory:

  * `mags.db`
  * `best.num`